qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Open attribute table in a dock window`
 * :guilabel:`Copy features as` 'Plain text, no geometry', 'Plain text, WKT geometry', or 'GeoJSON' when pasting features in other applications.
-* :guilabel:`Attribute table behavior` |selectString|.
-There are three
-  possibilities: 'Show all features', 'Show selected features' and 'Show features visible on map'.
+* :guilabel:`Attribute table behavior` |selectString|: set filter on the attribute table at the opening.
+There are three possibilities: 'Show all features', 'Show selected features' and 'Show features visible on map'.
 * :guilabel:`Default view`: define the view mode of the attribute table at every opening.
 It can be 'Remember last view', 'Table view' or 'Form view'.
 * :guilabel:`Attribute table row cache` |selectNumber|.
 This row cache makes